LinkedIn Ad Library Scraper — Competitor B2B Ads & Creatives avatar

 What to expect (field coverage)

 A blank field means LinkedIn didn't publish that value for that ad — never that scraping failed.
-Nothing is dropped, so you always get the richest record available.
+Every value present on the page is captured; nothing is dropped.
+If you specifically need impressions and targeting, filter to EU countries with the countries input for a much higher hit rate.

 Automate & schedule